hadou7/thermo-vibration-machining/README.md

-# thermo-vibration-machining
-Simulation and experimental study on machining performance with thermal and vibration enhancements.

 # Thermally Enhanced Machining

 Final-year mechanical engineering project focused on improving cutting performance on aerospace alloys using laser and vibration enhancements.